 Friendliness: Above all else, it’s important to be friendly.
 Although it worked for Grump in Snow White, no one really wants a sourpuss in the workplace.
 The workplace should be a peaceful and happy environment where everyone works together in harmony.

 Feedback: It doesn’t matter if you are a polished professional, feedback is part of the job description.
 Everyone gives it and everyone receives it.
 When such occurrences happen, it’s important to remain neutral and absorb in a happy fashion.
-If you decide to torch the comments later to keep the homeless men warm at night, that is your choice … but also know that you could, maybe, possibly, learn a thing or two from your abnormally new young boss.
+If you decide to torch the comments later and keep the homeless men warm at night, that is your choice.
+But also know that you could, maybe, possibly, learn a thing or two from your abnormally new young boss.
 Which brings us to ….

-Listening: While it is critical to keep all the above in mind, it’s also important to remember to stay silent at times and not simply listen but absorb what your partner is saying.
-Otherwise, you could find yourself accidently agreeing to going to North Sweden for a business trip over your sister’s wedding.
+Listening: While it is critical to keep all the above in mind, it’s important to also remember to stay silent at times and not simply listen but absorb what your partner is saying.
+Otherwise, you could find yourself accidentally agreeing to go to North Sweden for a business trip over your sister’s wedding.
 (Don’t forget to bring a coat!)